Why You Shouldn’t Use The Username Admin

 WordPress users with ADMIN as their handle fall victim to social engineering attacks – helping hackers exploit human psychology.
 Such attacks help hackers gain sensitive information from Admin users.

-On sites where Admin accounts are created – hackers guess emails of admin, super, or power users on a WordPress site.
-This enables them to create and launch email hacks, quickly, easily, and are applicable in most cases.
+On sites where Admin accounts are created, hackers guess the emails of admin, super, or power users on a WordPress site.
+This enables them to create and launch email hacks quickly and easily, which is applicable in most cases.

-For example – an admin can receive emails from suspicious people, not identifiable by WordPress beginners.
+For example, an admin can receive emails from suspicious people who are not identifiable by WordPress beginners.
 Such emails look like they are from legitimate companies, helping hackers often trick admins into taking sensitive actions That could compromise their site’s security.

 Real-Time attacks on Admin accounts